The Prospect That Never Buys

 And now once you’ve gained permission, do a re-qualification (problem first / authority second) with laser-sharp precision.

-And at the end of that call, you’ll know if you need to execute (move forward w/commitment from prospect) or evacuate (close the file and move on)
+And at the end of that call, you’ll know if you need to execute (move forward with commitment from the prospect) or evacuate (close the file and move on)

 – Michael Pedone